Grand Ledge, Michigan: Airport

 Abrams Municipal Airport is a city-owned, public-use airport located two nautical miles (3.7 km) north of the central business district of Grand Ledge.
 The airport is accessible by road from Eaton Highway and is located 2.1 mi south of Interstate 96, just east of M-100.

 Railroads

 CSX Transportation currently operates the original railroad built through the town as part of their Plymouth Subdivision between Plymouth, MI and Grand Rapids, MI.
 A small siding remains active for the local Lowe's distribution center.
 The remnant of a branch line to Ionia begins here to serve an ADM grain elevator several miles north of town.
 Today, one local freight train and two through freight trains pass through the town daily.
 Passenger service between Detroit and Grand Rapids, then provided by predecessor Chesapeake & Ohio, ended after April 30, 1971.

-The railroad crosses the Grand River adjacent to the Ledges on a spectacular high bridge.
+The railroad crosses the Grand River adjacent to the Ledges on a high bridge.
 One of the largest railroad bridges in the state of Michigan, it remains a sought after landmark for railfans and general tourists alike.